drubinstein/pokerl/content/docs/chapter-2/observations/index.md

 - Pokémon Red was released as a grayscale game.
 Color does not provide any extra information until later generations.
 - Downsampling the screen still provides enough information to determine where the character is.
 - The screen gives the agent the most direct knowledge of what it is doing.
 - An alternative would be to collect all entity information for the current screen from RAM.
-However, we felt that the game screen provided the best parallel to how a human interacts with a Gameboy
+However, we felt that the game screen provided the best parallel to how a human interacts with a Gameboy.
 - Another alternative would be to provide the sprites as an observation.
-Again, we like how using pixels mimic how a human would experience Pokémon Red.
+Again, we like how using pixels mimics how a human would experience Pokémon Red.

 ### The "Visited Mask"